Industry and Analysis, International Trade Administration, Department of Commerce.

-(f) Level of Exhibitor Interest: U.S. exhibitors have expressed interest in receiving international business visitors during the trade show.
-A significant number of U.S. exhibitors should be seeking to begin exporting or to expand their sales into additional export markets.
+(f) Level of Exhibitor Interest: There is significant interest on the part of U.S. exhibitors in receiving international business visitors during the trade show.
+A significant number of U.S. exhibitors should be new-to-export or seeking to expand their sales into additional export markets.

-(g) Level of Overseas Marketing: There has been a demonstrated effort by the applicant to market this show and prior related shows.
-For this criterion, the applicant should describe in detail, among other information, the international marketing program to be conducted for the show, and explain how efforts should increase individual and group international attendance.
+(g) Level of Overseas Marketing: There has been a demonstrated effort by the applicant to market prior shows overseas.
+In addition, the applicant should describe in detail the international marketing program to be conducted for the show, and explain how efforts should increase individual and group international attendance.

-(j) Delegation Incentives: The IBP Office will be evaluating the level and/or range of incentives offered to delegations and/or delegation leaders recruited by U.S. overseas Embassies and Consulates.
-Examples of incentives to international visitors and to organized delegations include: Special organized events, such as receptions, meetings with association executives, briefings, and site tours; and complimentary accommodations for delegation leaders (beyond those required in the MOA).
+(i) Delegation Incentives: Waived or reduced (by at least 50% off lowest price) admission fees are required for international attendees who are participating in IBP Select.
+Delegation leaders also must be provided complimentary admission to the show.
+In addition, show organizers should offer a range of incentives to delegations and/or delegation leaders recruited by the DOC overseas posts.
+Examples of incentives to international visitors and to organized delegations include: special organized events, such as receptions, meetings with association executives, briefings, and site tours; or complimentary accommodations for delegation leaders.

 Review Process: ITA will evaluate all applications received based on the criteria set out in this notice.
 Vetting will focus primarily on the export potential, level of international interest, and stature of the show.
 In reviewing applications, ITA will also consider scheduling and sector balance in terms of the need to allocate resources to support selected shows.

-Application Requirements: Show organizers submitting applications for quarter 2 or 3 of calendar year 2019 IBP are requested to submit: (1) A narrative statement addressing each question in the application, Form OMB 0625-0143 (found at www.export.gov/ibp); (2) a signed statement that “The information submitted in this application is correct and the applicant will abide by the terms set forth in the Call for Applications for the 2019 International Buyer Program (April 1, 2019 through September 30, 2019);” and (3) two copies of the application: one copy of the application printed on company letterhead, and one electronic copy of the application submitted on a CD-RW (preferably in Microsoft Word® format), on or before the deadline noted above.
+Application Requirements: Show organizers submitting applications for quarters 2 and 3 of calendar year 2019 IBP Select are required to submit: (1) A narrative statement addressing each question in the application, OMB 0625-0143 (found at www.export.gov/ibp); and (2) a signed statement that “The information submitted in this application is correct and the applicant will abide by the terms set forth in this Call for Applications for the International Buyer Program Select (April 1, 2019, through September 30, 2019);” on or before the deadline noted above.
+Applications for IBP Select must be received by October 5, 2018.
 There is no fee required to apply.
-Applications for the IBP must be received by October 5, 2018.
-ITA expects to issue the results of its review process in October 2018.
+ITA expects to issue the results of this process in October 2018.

-Legal Authority: The statutory program authority for the ITA to conduct the International Buyer Program is 15 U.S.C.
+Legal Authority: The statutory program authority for ITA to conduct the IBP is 15 U.S.C.
 4724.
-The DOC has the legal authority to enter into MOAs with show organizers under the provisions of the Mutual Educational and Cultural Exchange Act of 1961 (MECEA), as amended (22 U.S.C.
+ITA has the legal authority to enter into MOAs with show organizers under the provisions of the Mutual Educational and Cultural Exchange Act of 1961 (MECEA), as amended (22 U.S.C.
 2455(f) and 2458(c)).
-MECEA allows ITA to accept contributions of funds and Start Printed Page 42258services from firms for the purposes of furthering its mission.
+MECEA allows ITA to accept contributions of funds and services from firms for the purposes of furthering its mission.

-For further information please contact: Vidya Desai, Senior Advisor for Trade Events, Trade Promotion Programs (IBP2019@trade.gov).
+For further information please contact: Vidya Desai, Senior Advisor, Trade Promotion Programs (IBP2019@trade.gov).